Performance Capture Software | What Is Performance Capture? | Autodesk

 Image courtesy of © 2023 Luminous Productions Co, Ltd.

-Check out what motion capture can do for your productions, and how the sophisticated performance capture software from Autodesk can map actors’ movements and facial expressions onto 3D modelled characters.
+Check out what motion capture can do for your productions, and how the sophisticated performance capture software from Autodesk can map actors’ movements and facial expressions onto 3D modeled characters.

 Performance capture and motion capture are important techniques within the larger concept of virtual production, which combines game technology with live-action filmmaking to place live actors within digitally created environments.